Disk scheduling is done by operating systems to schedule I/O requests arriving for the disk. Disk scheduling is also known as I/O scheduling.

 - May not provide the best possible service

 - SSTF: In SSTF (Shortest Seek Time First), requests having shortest seek time are executed first.
-So, the seek time of every request is calculated in advance in queue and then they are scheduled according to their calculated seek time.
+So, the seek time of every request is calculated in advance in the queue and then they are scheduled according to their calculated seek time.
 As a result, the request near the disk arm will get executed first.
 SSTF is certainly an improvement over FCFS as it decreases the average response time and increases the throughput of system.

 - Average Response Time decreases